 Select a co-browsing solution that masks sensitive fields and data as default.
 Strictly limit permission scope for agents to only view necessary pages.
 Mask keystrokes as they occur to keep info private.
 Log all sessions for quality assurance.

 With the right policies and training in place, co-browsing can maximize benefits for customers while still prioritizing security.
-By following these tips, your business can implement co-browsing for top-tier customer engagement.
+Following these tips, your business can implement co-browsing for top-tier customer engagement.

 Transforming Customer Experience with Co-Browsing